wprichar/DevOPs-tooling/README.md

 - Google Analytics - a link to your data is found here - https://ga-dev-tools.appspot.com/account-explorer/
 - New Relic - load the dashboard from by selecting **Bluemessenger-NewRelic** in you application's dashboard
-- Monitoring & Analytics - select **Bluemessenger-monitoring** in your application's dashboard
+- Monitoring & Analytics - select the **Monitoring & Analytics** instance in your application's dashboard

 ### Track and Plan

-Blue provides a planning tool in your DevOPs service.
-Select **TRACK & PLAN** at the top of your DevOPS service.
+Blue provides a planning tool in DevOPs services.
+Select **TRACK & PLAN** at the top of your project.

 for more see the docs -